raoul361/Twitter-Sentiment-Analysis/README.md

 #Twitter Sentiment Analysis

 One of the things I wanted to try was running **sentiment analysis** as a way of measuring **external risk** for an organisation.
-This could be many forms - public protest, user dissatisfaction or political turmoil.
+This could be many forms - public protest, user dissatisfaction or disaster response/early warning.

-My use cases revolve very much around taking this real time information into the context of a **Security Operations Centre** and using it to be a leading indicator for potential malicious activity.
+My use cases revolve very much around taking this real time information into the context of a **Security Operations Centre** and using it as a leading indicator for potential malicious activity.
 Friends have suggested using this to measure failure of changes in DevOps environments; I'm sure there are plenty of others as we will see.

 First thing is first; I'm using twitter, but this could easily be applied to any other text based digital channel - email, facebook, SMS.